TobiasPSP/doneland_sources/Tools/Software/EspHome/Edit Configuration/README.md

 <img src="images/validate2.png" width="100%" height="100%" />

+Unfortunately, *ESPHome* does not fix such formatting changes automatically.
+Instead, you need to manually adjust all of your existing configurations.
+Newly created devices will automatically use the new format.

 ## Uploading Configuration
-When your updated *configuration* is validated, you can upload it to your microcontroller:
+Once your updated *configuration* is validated, it is time to upload it to your microcontroller and put it to work:

-1. In the *ESPHome Dashboard*, make sure your microcontroller is marked *ONLINE*.
+1. In *ESPHome Dashboard*, make sure your microcontroller is marked *ONLINE*.
 Click the *three-dot* menu, and choose *Install*.

-2. Since your microcontroller has already been provisioned, you can now choose *Wirelessly*, and upload the new firmware conveniently via *OTA* (*over-the-air*).
+2. Since your microcontroller has already been provisioned, you can choose *Wirelessly*, and upload the new firmware conveniently via *OTA* (*over-the-air*).

-3. *ESPHome* now compiles the new *firmware* and then uses *OTA* to wirelessly transfer the new *firmware* to your microcontroller:
+3. *ESPHome* compiles the new *firmware* and then uses *OTA* to wirelessly transfer the new *firmware* to your microcontroller:

 <img src="images/9_ota.png" width="100%" height="100%" />

-4. Once the transfer has completed, click *STOP* to close the terminal window.
-Verify that your microcontroller is still labeled *ONLINE* in *ESPHome Dashboard*.
+4. Once the firmware is installed, click *STOP* to close the terminal window.
+Verify that your microcontroller is labeled *ONLINE* in *ESPHome Dashboard*, indicating that it booted correctly with the new firmware.

 You just successfully re-programmed your microcontroller - without writing any code.

 > Tags: EspHome, Home Assistant, Configuration, Programming, YAML, Validation